QingyangKong/knowledge-dump/Specifications/Git/merge vs rebase.md

 ```

 Compare the results in 4 and 5, merge will insert commits in by timeline and sometimes a lot of changes wil mess up your branch.
+In addition, merge will also leave a merge record as a commit.
-In rebase, all of your commits will be in the tip of all commits in master.
+In rebase, all of your commits will be in the tip of all commits in master and not merge history will be recorded.

 ### 6. merge changes to from your branch to master
 ```shell